Configuration

 Dependencies

-Here are some examples of references to imported packages:
+Here are some examples of a dependency declaration in partcad.yaml:

 Method |